karthikeyanmuthurangam/extensive-vision-ai-program/Assignment1B.md

 ### Why should we only (well mostly) use 3x3 Kernels?

-Typically smaller kernels are preferred over the larger kernels because
+Typically smaller kernels are preferred over the larger kernels in the Convolution Neural Network (CNN)

 Applying 5x5 kernel once, uses 25 (5x5) weights but applying 3x3 kernel twice uses only 18 (3x3 + 3x3) to get to the same final output

+<ins>Adavantages of small kernels<ins>

-* Needing lower number of weights to get to the same final output makes it computationally efficient.
+* Need for lower number of weights to get to the same final output makes it computationally efficient.
-* Need for a multiple smaller layer makes it easy to learn complex, more features.
+* Need for a multiple smaller layer makes it easy to learn more complex features.

-Few of the smaller kernels choices are
+Below are the available small kernels choices

 1. 1x1
 2. 2x2
 3. 3x3
 4. 4x4

-#### 1x1 Kernels
+<ins>1x1 Kernels<ins>

 Features extracted by the kernel would be local and doesn't consider neighboring pixels, so 1x1 is not used

-#### 2x2 & 4x4 Kernels
+<ins>2x2 & 4x4 Kernels<ins>

 Even sized filters are not prefered because the final output pixel that was obtained by convolving on the previous layer pixels will not be symmetrical leading to distortions across the layers

-#### 3x3 Kernels
+<ins>3x3 Kernels<ins>

-3x3 kernel is a smallest odd kernel which has lower number of weights making it computationally efficient and learns the complex features without any distortions
+3x3 kernel is a smallest odd kernel after 1x1 which has lower number of weights making it computationally efficient and learns the complex features without any distortions

 ##### Any size of the kernel can be achieved by 3x3.
 For example 5x5 kernel can be achieved by 2 3x3 kernels.
 7x7 kernel can be achieved by 3 3x3 kernels.
 This makes the 3x3 kernel more popular among other kernels